A Short Biography

 Both of my parents were teachers.
 Of math

 and physics, no less.
-Just before i was born, they decided to move from Augsburg
+A few months before I was born, they decided to move from Augsburg

 to Stockholm, the capital of Sweden, to teach at a German school there.
 When we